openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 Different types of material will have different data fields available.

-Materials also have "Measure Tags" as optional inputs that are used by measures.
+Materials also have Measure Tags as optional inputs that are used by measures.

 [![Materials Tab](img/create_model/materials.png "Click to view")](img/create_model/materials.png)

 *Above: Edit and create materials on this tab.*

 <!--
 Tutorials